D2 (video game): Development

 Development for D2 started as a premier game for the cancelled Panasonic M2 console, the successor to the 3DO console.
 The 3DO Company, with which Warp had a good working relationship, had suggested Warp create a sequel to D for their new console.

 In this early version, a pregnant Laura is on a passenger flight to Romania which is attacked by a supernatural force.
 The plane crashes and her unborn child is spirited away by the Devil to medieval Transylvania, to be the child of a widowed duke who sold his soul for a son.
 The player would have taken the role of Laura's son as he enters adulthood, and must escape a large castle and fight the Devil to save his father.
 Unlike the original D, but like the D2 that was released for Dreamcast, the game was to feature full-motion video cutscenes but gameplay entirely played out with real-time graphics, and consisting of both puzzle solving and combat.

 D2 was the first M2 game for which screenshots from a playable version were released to the public.
 Warp employed their usual unorthodox promotional tactics during development.
 For the first two days of the April 1997 Tokyo Game Show, Warp did not show any games, instead holding a celebration of the arrival of the cherry blossom season at their booth, before finally showing a demo of D2 on the third (and final) day of the show.
+For Christmas that same year, Warp sent out D2 brand packets of curry emblazoned with the images of Kenji Eno and Laura to select journalists.

 Though at the time it was believed that D2 was nearly complete when Panasonic officially announced that the M2 was not going to be released, Eno later revealed the game was "about 50 percent finished".
 Following the abandonment of the M2, Warp began work on porting the game to the Sega Saturn.
 However, eventually Kenji Eno decided to abandon the original concept and create an entirely new game for the Dreamcast.
+At the March 1998 Tokyo Game Show, Warp passed out a flyer announcing that on May 23 D2 would be unveiled for a new platform.
+Though the flyer did not specify what the platform was, Warp's public relationship with Sega immediately led to speculation that D2 was being developed for the Dreamcast.